ganelson/inform/resources/Documentation/Writing with Inform.md

 Now we need a way to create hyperlinks of this type:

-	To decide what tagged hyperlink is examine (X - thing): decide on tagged hyperlink of examination hyperlink with X.
+	To decide what hyperlink token is examine (X - thing): decide on hyperlink token of examination hyperlink with X.

-Internally, a tagged hyperlink consists of a _tag_ plus (usually) a _value_.
+Internally, a hyperlink token consists of a _tag_ plus (usually) a _value_.
 Here, the tag was `examination hyperlink` and the value was `X`, except that of course in the case of the Paint Machine, that will end up being the object `big red button`.
 We've used one of these creation phrases:

-> phrase: tagged hyperlink of (hyperlink tag) for/of/with (value) ... tagged hyperlink
+> phrase: hyperlink token of (hyperlink tag) for/of/with (value) ... hyperlink token
 >
-> Creates a new tagged hyperlink by combining a tag with a value.
+> Creates a new hyperlink token by combining a tag with a value.

-> phrase: tagged hyperlink of (hyperlink tag)
+> phrase: hyperlink token of (hyperlink tag)
 >
-> Creates a new tagged hyperlink which has a tag, but no value.
+> Creates a new hyperlink token which has a tag, but no value.

 Lastly, Inform needs to know what to do when a link of this type is clicked.
 In general, when any link is clicked, Glk sends a `hyperlink event`, but Inform handles this by then following the `hyperlink handling rules`.
 The basis of this rule book is the hyperlink tag of the event.

 To handle our new action links, all we need to do is write a new rule for this rulebook:

 	Hyperlink handling rule for examination hyperlink:
-		let the item be the hyperlink value as a thing;
+		let the item be the value of outcome as a thing;
 		try examining the item;
 		rule succeeds.

-This is using a phrase which only makes sense within the hyperlink handling rules:

-> phrase: hyperlink value as a (name of kind of value K) ...
-K
->
-> Extracts the hyperlink value as the specified kind of value.
-This must be used with great care so that the kind of value is correct, since Inform cannot check that.
-The important thing is to use this phrase on a hyperlink of type
+This rulebook has a variable called `outcome`, which is the selected hyperlink token.
+You can get the value out of it with the `value of (hyperlink token) as a (name of kind)` phrase.
+This must be used with great care so that the kind of value is correct, since Inform cannot check that the value is of that actual type.

 In practice, using this system will work best if the usual command prompt is removed.
 Inform normally prints this each time it waits for keyboard input, but that means it's still present if the player clicks on a link which enters a command instead.
 So stories making heavy use of hypertext normally remove the prompt, like so: